 Cooper, C. (2015) ‘I am a fat dancer, but I am not your inspiration porn’, Transformation [online], available: https://www.opendemocracy.net/transformation/charlotte-cooper/i-am-fat-dancer-but-i-am-not-your-inspiration-porn

 In 2015 I collaborated with Zinzi Minott on a piece engaged with dance as protest, anti-racism and impact of the carceral state on Black people, which was performed at Chisenhale Dance Space on 4 December.

 In 2016 I devised a performance lecture about fat people and dance.
 It had its debut at The Rebel Man Standard festival.

 The Rebel Man Standard (2015) ‘Charlotte Cooper’ [online] The Rebel Man Standard Interviews.
 Available: http://therebelmanstandardinterviews.tumblr.com/post/134930234642/charlotte-cooper-what-do-you-consider-to-be-the

 But Is It Healthy?

-Also in 2016 I was commissioned to dance a duet with Kay Hyatt at The Wellcome Collection’s Obesity display.
-I wrote a zine to accompany the dance The Blob which you can download for free, and some beats featuring vintage fat feminist activists.
-There is also a blog post about the whole thing, How to Killjoy an Obesity display one #BodySpectacular at a time.
+In 2016 Kay Hyatt and I devised a score called But Is It Healthy?
+I was later commissioned to dance it as a duet with Kay at The Wellcome Collection’s Obesity display.
+I wrote a zine to accompany the performance The Blob (.pdf, 3.8mb) which you can download for free, and some beats featuring vintage fat feminist activists.
+There is also a blog post about the experience, How to Killjoy an Obesity display one #BodySpectacular at a time.